lintmash/Python-bug-eater/README.md

 ### Things to do ###
 - score keeper
 - Generate food at random positions
 - Make snake appear(doesn't have to move for now)

 ### Known issues ###
-- N/A (will update)
+- points are not visable on the screen